 Some cameras also give you the option to shoot in B (Bulb) mode.
 Bulb mode lets you keep the shutter open for as long as you hold it down.

 Full Shutter Speed Stop, 1/2 Stop, 1/3 Stop

 The digital cameras allow us to change the shutter speed by half (1/2 stop) and some cameras by third (1/3 stop).

 Use this setting to get more exposure control.

-We will talk about this a little bit later.
+We’ll talk about it a little later.

 What is shutter priority

-And now I will show you how to change the shutter speed on your camera.
+Now I will show you how to change the shutter speed on your camera.

 How to change the shutter speed

 In automatic or aperture priority mode, the shutter speed changes automatically.
 In most cases this is useful.
 But in some cases, it is not enough to get creative landscape pictures.